 - If your cells permit, consider performing a rescue experiment in which you, either transiently or stably, reintroduce the knocked-out gene in your cell line to confirm function is regained.
 Re-expression of a gene can be achieved effectively through ORF (open reading frame) over-expression to confirm the phenotype observed is the result of the gene knockout and not due to off-target effects.

 Summary of CRISPR Gene Editing

 CRISPR-driven gene editing is one of the most powerful tools available today.
-While the number of considerations and design choices required may seem daunting, you’ll find that a modest degree of planning will go a long way in improving the likelihood of success in your experiments.
+CRISPR gene-editing has its advantages and disadvantages, and while the number of considerations and design choices required may seem daunting, you’ll find that a modest degree of planning will go a long way in improving the likelihood of success in your experiments.